vladigleba/vladigleba.github.io/posts/prophecy/signs.md

 > This know also, that in the last days perilous times shall come.
 For men shall be *lovers of their own selves, covetous, boasters, proud, blasphemers, disobedient to parents, unthankful, unholy, Without natural affection, trucebreakers, false accusers, incontinent, fierce, despisers of those that are good, traitors, heady, highminded, lovers of pleasures more than lovers of God; having a form of godliness, but denying the power thereof*: from such turn away.
 {% ct '2 Timothy 3:1-5' %}

+As the world becomes bitter and angry, Christ's followers will be known for their love.

 ## What will people be preoccupied with?